shawwn/noh/README.md

 ### Building NoH on Windows

 Coming soon.
-Building on Windows should be roughly similar to the MacOS steps below, but you'll need to install Visual Studio and a few other things that I'll need to document.
+Building on Windows should be roughly similar to the macOS steps below, but you'll need to install Visual Studio and a few other things that I'll need to document.

-### Building NoH on MacOS
+### Building NoH on macOS

 ##### Install dependencies
 ```